 On the cable television series Breaking Bad, the producers wanted to depict the character Jesse’s first heroin rush that gave the viewers a sense of what it is like to be high.
 The producers asked the actor to lie on a bed with a small platform built underneath.
 After injecting himself with the drug, writers depicted the high by creating the illusion that the actor was floating towards the ceiling.

 A story about Heroin Addiction

 His story describes it this way:

 “[First-time heroin users] just feel good, chill, happy, but they feel like this spooky drug hasn’t delivered.
 They are just mellow.
 Oh, obviously it has all been a lie, they will think.
-Heroin isn’t spooky, it’s chill.
+Heroin isn’t spooky; it’s chill.
 It’s not addictive like everyone else thinks.”

 The author says that most novice drug users wake up feeling fine after a night of heroin, without the headache of an alcohol hangover or the sleeplessness of cocaine.
 A few even awaken from heroin use with a pleasant afterglow.
 Unlike other drugs, heroin users can lead relatively normal but mellow lives.